 If you already have a solid dhal recipe––meaning you season your dhal a particular way––you can still use this recipe for the measurements but season your dhal however you like.

 My mom likes whole roasted geera (cumin) in her dhal but my husband does not.
-My mother always adds turmeric and garam masala to her dhal but sometimes I leave it out and increase the curry powder.
+My mother always adds garam masala to her dhal but sometimes I leave it out.
+Sometimes I like to add ground coriander and a handful of spinach at the end.
+Just make it however, you like.

 Equipment